TrevorDArcyEvans/WordPlay/README.md

 The Game's simplicity was part of its charm:

-- A player successively guesses 5-letter words up to six times.
+- A player successively guesses 5-letter words up to six times
 - Each guess earns a response of a non-match, a partial match, or a full match
 - Players who guess 6 times without matching 'lose'
 - All players play the same word each day (as defined by local timezone)